• Skip to primary navigation

 If cats are your topic A, you might include words like neat, enjoyable, astounding, and adventurous.

-1. Get 5 to 6 gerunds that explain topic A. A gerund is a verb that ends in –ing and is used to describe an action.
+1. Get 5 to 6 gerunds that explain topic A. A gerund is a verb that ends in –ing and describes an action.
 Make a list of 5 or 6 of these words to give yourself a variety of choices.

 2. Get 5 to 6 adjectives that describe topic B. Topic B will only require two descriptors, but you should come up with five to six terms to give yourself plenty of possibilities.

 3. Pick 5–6 gerunds that best describe topic B. Make a list of 5 or 6 gerunds for your second theme so that you have a variety of possibilities while writing the poem.
 If your second theme is woman, you may include loving, dancing, eating, walking, and sleeping on your list.
-On the other hand, if your second topic is a pen, you may include writing, inking, in your list.
+If your second topic is a pen, you may include writing, inking, in your list.

-4. Make a list of seven or eight nouns that best describe topics A and B. For your fourth line, you’ll need a total of four nouns, but try to come up with as many as you can that characterize both topics A and topic B. Try to think of at least a few nouns that could be used to describe both themes.
-If your diamante is about man and woman, the nouns might contain gender, female, male, adult, wife, husband for example.
+4. Make a list of seven or eight nouns that best describe topics A and B. For your fourth line, you’ll need four nouns, but try to come up with as many as you can that characterize both topics A and topic B. Try to think of at least a few nouns that could describe both themes.
+If your diamante is about man and woman, the nouns might contain gender, female, male, adult, wife, or husband.

 Method 2: Drafting a Diamante

 1. To begin the poetry, pick a single noun.
-Select the pair you want to utilize for your poetry from your list of opposite nouns.
+Select the pair you want to use for your poetry from your list of opposite nouns.
 Choose which word goes in the first line and which goes in the last.
 Your first topic, or topic A, will be the first word in the first line.
-If you chose man and woman, for example, you might want to put a man on the first line.
+If you chose man and woman, for example, put a man on the first line.
 Alternatively, if you want cats and dogs, you might begin with cats and end with dogs.

 2. In the second line, follow the noun with two related adjectives.
 Choose two adjectives from your choice to use in the poem’s second line.
 Choose the two adjectives that most accurately describe the topic.
 If your poetry begins with the word “man,” your adjectives can be “aggressive” and “humble.”
 Your adjectives might be stealthy and autonomous if you started the poem with cat.

 3. In the third line of the poem, use three –ing verbs.
 Three verbs that explain topic A and finish in –ing should be included in the third line.
 In the third line of your poetry, write these.
-If your noun is man, for example, you may use the verbs laughing, running, and playing.
+For example, if your noun is man, you may use the verbs laughing, running, and playing.
 If your noun is cats, you may add the terms hunting, napping, and purring to your list.

 4. Fill in the fourth line with four words describing topics A and B. A diamante’s fourth line is the longest in the poem, although it still only comprises four words.
-You can either choose four nouns to describe both topics and list two words to describe topic A first and then two words to describe topic B. For example, if you’re using summer and winter, your fourth line could include sun, clouds, holidays, and trees. man is represented by the first two nouns, whereas a woman is represented by the second two words.
+You can either choose four nouns to describe both topics and list two words to describe topic A first and then two words to describe topic B. For example, if you’re using summer and winter, your fourth line could include sun, clouds, holidays, and trees. man is represented by the first two nouns, whereas the second two words represent a woman.
 If your diamante theme is cats and dogs, you may include whiskers, paws, ears, and toys on your list.

 5. Select two additional adjectives to describe topic B. The sixth line contains only two adjectives, both of which should be used to define topic B. Choose these adjectives from the list you generated for topic B. If topic B is woman, for example, you might use the words lovely and pretty.